-- Small funds, which have fewer than 4 members in each fund (two-types: self-managed super funds and small APRA funds.
+- Small funds, which have fewer than 4 members in each fund (two types of small funds: self-managed super funds, and small APRA funds.
 APRA stands for the Australian Prudential Regulation Authority, the main super regulator)

-I explain the difference between these different types of super funds later in this article.
+I explain the difference between these types of super funds later in this article.

 How many super funds are in Australia?